Visa Information

 2. By registered mail

-3. Online (if you have previously completed the 90-Day Report in-person of by registered mail, but online is not available for your first 90-Day Report).
+3. Online (if you have previously completed the 90-Day Report in-person for the first time, you can submit the 90-Day Report online).

-Information about the reporting process are available at: https://www.thaiembassy.com/thailand/90-day-reporting-immigration.php
+Information about the reporting process is available at: https://www.immigration.go.th/?page_id=1666

 Documents Needed